dag0310/otp-crypto/README.md

 // Extract the decrypted message const secretMessageDecrypted = otpDecrypted.plaintextDecrypted // 'TOP SECRET MESSAGE.'

-// Now both sender and receiver have the same key again (shorter than before) and can continue sending other messages with the remaining key.
+// Now both sender and receiver have the same key again (shorter than before).
+// They can continue sending more messages with the remaining key.
 ```

 ## Dev corner